-If you need Emergency Care or Urgent Care, even while you are outside Our Service Area, you are covered.
+If you need Emergency Care or Urgent Care, even while you are away from home, you are covered.
 Please follow the step-by-step instructions below to help ensure you receive coverage:

 - Know the difference between an Emergency and an Urgent Care situation; - If you are experiencing an Emergency, call 9-1-1 or go to the nearest Hospital.
 If you are experiencing an Urgent Care medical problem, go to an Urgent Care Center or your Physician's office.
-If there is not one nearby, then go to the Hospital; - Call your PCP or Us within 48 hours or as soon as reasonably possible; - Ask if the Hospital or Urgent Care Center contracts with the local Blue Cross and Blue Shield Plan.
-More than likely it does; - If the Hospital or Urgent Care Center contracts with the local Blue Cross and Blue Shield Plan, show your Health Benefit ID Card to the Hospital staff or Physician.
+If there is not one nearby, then go to the Hospital; - Call your Physician or Us within 48 hours or as soon as reasonably possible;

+- Ask if the Hospital or Urgent Care Center contracts with the local Blue Cross and Blue Shield Plan.
+More than likely it does; - If the Hospital or Urgent Care Center contracts with the local Blue Cross and Blue Shield Plan, show your Health Benefit Identification (ID) Card to the Hospital staff or Physician.
 If it does not contract with the local Blue Cross and Blue Shield Plan, you will need to pay the bill and file a claim form with Us; - If the Hospital or Urgent Care Center contracts with the local Blue Cross and Blue Shield Plan, the Hospital or Urgent Care Center will verify your eligibility and get your benefit information from a nationwide electronic data system; - After you are treated, your claim is sent to Us.
-For covered services, you only have to pay your normal Copayments; and

-• You may receive an Explanation of Benefits form.
+For covered services, you only have to pay any cost shares as stated in the Health Plan Description Form; and - You will receive an Explanation of Benefits form.